-Figure 4.
-AMSE from different K2 values with increment 0.1

-The minimum AMSE value from this new approach is 0.106610, when K2=1.4 .

-Note for future work: the downward sloping shape could tell that another indicator may be better

 5. Conclusion

-In this essay, I first introduce some literature work of other literature works on the ranking method.
-Then I give an introduction of the Codeforces rating system.
+In this essay, I first introduce some literature works on the ranking method.
+Then I give an introduction on the Codeforces rating system.
 I develop my own rating method based on the Elo method and change a little to produce a multi-competitor Elo method.
 After this, I collect the data of 20 closest Div.1 matches to test the predictability of my method.
-I adjust my K value based to minimize the AMSE value, then add another special K for the top 7 competitors to improve my method.
-The final AMSE value is 0.106610, small enough to assure that my rating method is reliable.
+I adjust my K value to minimize the AMSE value, then add another special K for the top 7 competitors to improve my method.
+The final AMSE value is 0.10639346, better than 0.10661421 from using a uniform K over all competitors.
+This value is also small enough to assure that my rating method is reliable.

 However, my method is undoubtedly not enough.
-Despite the fact that the first several competitors have a more accurate rating, there is still much difference between the official rating and predicted rating.
-I thought a way to set different K values for different part of ranking instead of using a single K for every match, but it requires a significant amount of calculation and time to tune the K value properly.
+Despite the fact that the first several competitors have a more accurate rating, there is still much difference between the official rating and my predicted rating.
+I thought of a way to set different K values for different parts of ranking instead of using a single K for every match, but it requires a significant amount of calculation and time to tune the K value properly.
 The inaccurateness of my prediction is a limitation, and I hope in the future I can develop a better method.
 Hopefully I can reduce my AMSE value to 0.05 in that method.

-Note for future work:
+Besides, I planned to add some other features to my code.
+For instance, allowing people to see roughly how high their rank is required to prevent their rating from falling.
+Much competitors attend the contest, and even if they are not having a high rise in rating, they wish their rating not fall.
+Another feature would be to provide a clever strategy of attaining a higher score in Codeforces contests.
+The most essential strategy is time allocation, because the more time spend on solving a problem, the more points a contestant loses on the it.
+This causes some strong competitors to change the order of problem solving, such as solving the last problem at first to earn the most points.
+Because the first two problems are usually simple, plus there is much less penalty for solving them late, most people would solve them later as they finished solving other valuable problems.
+Unfortunately, I have no time to finish these additional features.
+If I had the opportunity to further my research, I would certainly elaborate those features and make my research more complete.

 Bibliography